tbs91/STM32-ARM-Toolchain-Install/README.md

 The following steps have been taken from https://wiki.st.com/stm32mpu/wiki/STM32CubeProgrammer Download STM32CubeProgrammer from ST's website, extract and run 'SetupSTM32CubeProgrammer-2.19.0.linux'.
 Follow the installation procedure.
+Install libusb with 'sudo apt-get install libusb-1.0-0' To allow access to the USB port for STM32CubeProgrammer run the commands 'cd <your STM32CubeProgrammer install directory>/Drivers/rules' 'sudo cp *.* /etc/udev/rules.d/'

+The above steps will allow for the compiling and flashing an STM32 board.